Deploy from Fabric Studio

 A deployment can be performed either from the Fabric Studio, as explained in this article, or by using an Offline Deploy.

-Studio allows you to perform deployment into either the local development server or a remote server.
+Studio allows you to deploy to either the local development server or a remote server.

 Before starting the deployment process on a project, check that the target Fabric server is configured.
 To do so, go to the User Preferences > Server Configuration window and configure the required Fabric server, or use the 'debug' server entry, that is already configured to localhost, that is, to the Fabric server that the Studio works by default with.